delight-dev/delight-dev.github.io/Home.md

-3. Open the Unity scene `NewScene.unity` that has been created in the same folder and run it.
+3. Open the Unity scene `NewScene.unity` that has been created in the same folder and run the scene.

 Congratulations, you've created your first scene in Delight :).